Twipped/InterviewThis/InterviewThis.md

 - Do you regularly correct technical debt?

-- On a scale of 1 to 10, how much speghetti code do you have?
+- On a scale of 1 to 10, how much spaghetti code do you have?

 - What is the current state of your code documentation and testing coverage?